Need to earn CPE credits? Browse free CPE webinars on the CPE Calendar →

 Access Your CPE Certificate from CPE Databases

-Recently, more and more organizers have been storing CPE certificates on their database.
-This is convenient because you get instantaneously access to CPE certificates, often dating back a few years.
+Recently more organizers have been storing CPE certificates on their database, which is convenient because you get instantaneous access to CPE certificates, often dating back a few years.

 If you’ve attended any webinars held by these organizers, you should be able to access your CPE certificate at your convenience: